Niijii Indigenous Mentorship

 Due to recent events and school closures due to CO-VID19, The Aboriginal Mentorship Program will be operating online and working remotely until further notice and conducting online classes through Google Classroom during this time of social distancing.

-Any high school "AMP" students, or teachers wishing to get ahold of us can contact:
+Any high school "Niijii" students, or teachers wishing to get ahold of us can contact:

 Lisa Harris, Niijii Coordinator